fayeeh/fayeeh/README.md

-Interested in C and Rust
+I'm not interested in anything